JMWebDevelopment/Giornalismo/readme.txt

 If you have a question, need to report a bug to be fixed or have a feature request for a future version, email me at jacob.martella@att.net or fill out the form on the theme page (http://jacobmartella.com/giornalismo-wordpress-theme).

 == Changelog ==
+= 1.5 =
+- Added view more links to the bottom of the columns on the homepage.
+If a category is selected for the column, the link goes to the category page.
+If not, it goes to page 2.
+- Fixed the issue with the left sidebar not showing.
+- Removed specific styling for all body paragraphs.
+- Tested with WordPress 4.8.

 = 1.4 =
 - Fixed: Issue that made the date the same for all posts on the homepage.
 - Tested with WordPress 4.7.